middesaipraveena-pixel/CodeAlpha_Unemployment-Analysis-with-Python/README.md

 ```
 pip install pandas numpy matplotlib seaborn jupyter jupyter notebook
-Open `Unemployment_Analysis.ipynb` and run the cells.
+Open `Unemployment_Analysis.ipynb` and run the cell

-## 🎯 Objective
+🎯 Objective

-To understand unemployment patterns and extract meaningful insights from real-world data using **Python Data Science**.
+The main objective of this project is to analyze unemployment data and identify important trends and patterns using Python-based data analysis and visualization techniques.

+⭐ Support

+If you like this project, don't forget to give it a ⭐ Star!

+Happy Coding! 🐍📊📈